NitinReddy-A/AI-Conversation-Assistant/README.md

-# AI Assistant for Seamless Interview Prep
+# Interview CheatMate

-**Your Intelligent Companion for Interview Success**
+**Your Secret Weapon for Interview Success**

 ## Overview

-AI Assistant for Seamless Interview Prep is an innovative tool designed to assist users in preparing for interviews by leveraging advanced AI models and technologies.
+Interview CheatMate is an innovative tool designed to assist users in preparing for interviews by leveraging advanced AI models and technologies.
 It facilitates seamless, real-time conversations on a web-based platform, analyzes user queries, and provides targeted assistance through state-of-the-art natural language processing and agent-based decision-making systems.

 ---